immerjs/immer/readme.md

 Using immer is like having a personal assistant; he takes a letter (the current state), and gives you a copy (draft) to jot changes onto.
 Once you are done, the assistant will take your draft and produce the real immutable, final letter for you (the next state).

 A mindful reader might notice that this is quite similar to `withMutations` of ImmutableJS.
-It is indeed, but generalized and applicable to plain, native JavaScript data structures (arrays and objects) without further needing any library.
+It is indeed, but generalized and applied to plain, native JavaScript data structures (arrays and objects) without further needing any library.

 ## Installation